deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 ### Running Dashboard behind a Proxy

-If your controller uses a http[s] proxy to connect to external addresses you have to configure the apache to make use of it.
+If your controller uses a http[s] proxy to connect to external addresses you have to configure the Apache to make use of it.
 The environment can be set in `/etc/apache2/envvars`.
 Don't forget to configure `no_proxy` if your proxy only proxies external addresses.

 ```~bash
 export http_proxy=
 export https_proxy=
 export no_proxy=
 ```
+!!! warning

-*Be sure to restart the Webserver.
-A reload won't load in any changes made to the envvars file.*
+    Be sure to restart the Webserver.
+A reload won't load in any changes made to the envvars file.

 ## Create Federated Resources
 In this section we create all necessary federated resources.